A patient-focused blueprint to develop diagnostic tests for chronic lung conditions

 Overview

 According to Asthma + Lung UK, approximately 12 million people (one in 5 in the UK population) will develop a lung condition during their lifetime, often facing barriers to proper diagnosis and treatment.
+The rarer conditions are often not suspected and can be missed.
 In November 2023 we held a workshop with Asthma + Lung UK with diverse stakeholders across the respiratory diagnostics sector.
 Outputs from this workshop identified 4 priority areas where new tests to accelerate diagnoses are needed:

 A ‘test’ refers to a diagnostic procedure, tool, or solution used to identify and assess chronic respiratory conditions.
 This could encompass software or AI-driven solutions, wearable devices, as well as traditional methods like spirometry or peak flow tests.

-The Simple Lung Test TPP will focus on priority area 2: diagnostics in primary care.
-Building on our experience and knowledge in developing patient-focused TPPs for other indications, we will collaborate with experts in developing the Simple Lung Test TPPs.
+The Simple Lung Test TPP focuses on priority area 2: diagnostics in primary care.
+Building on our experience and knowledge in developing patient-focused TPPs for other indications, we have collaborated with experts in developing the Simple Lung Test TPPs.

 What is a target product profile (TPP)?